 - Comprehensive: Pays to repair damage to your vehicle that is sustained in any situation besides a crash, such as by falling rock or a house fire.

-- Uninsured Motorist (Bodily Injury and Property Damage): Pays for your own medical and car repair expenses if the other driver in a crash was at fault and lacks liability insurance.
-UI-property damage and collision coverage are mutually exclusive.
+- Uninsured motorist (bodily injury and property damage): Pays for your own medical and car repair expenses if the other driver in a crash was at fault and lacks liability insurance.
+UI property damage and collision coverage are mutually exclusive.

-While Clearcover is a very new company, its policies are underwritten by Lyndon Southern and Response Indemnity of California, both owned by Fortegra.
+While Clearcover is a relatively new company, its policies are underwritten by Lyndon Southern and Response Indemnity of California, both owned by Fortegra.
 Fortegra and its subsidiaries have an A- rating from A.M.
-Best, meaning they have an "excellent" ability to pay out claims.
+Best, meaning they have an "Excellent" ability to pay out claims.
 While we always recommend caution when dealing with a new, untested company, Clearcover's policies being underwritten by a financially stable insurer is a positive sign.